 Ask open-ended questions that encourage them to tell a story.
 Instead of asking, "Is our reporting feature useful?" try, "Walk me through how you prepare for your monthly leadership meeting."
 Listen for frustrations, workarounds, and wishes.
 These conversations are your best source for the exact language your customers use to describe their problems, which you can then use in your own messaging.
 A great guide to customer interviews can help you structure these conversations for maximum impact.

-Use Surveys and Analytics
+Dig into Surveys and Analytics Data

 While interviews provide depth, surveys and analytics give you scale.
 To make sure your understanding of customers is always current, you can use surveys to gather quantitative data on their preferences and pain points.
 This allows you to spot trends across your entire customer base and validate the qualitative insights you gathered from interviews.
 Simple tools like Net Promoter Score (NPS) surveys or short feedback forms can provide a steady stream of input.